 Testing Events

-Event testing covers two things separately: that a service emits the right events, and that a handler invokes the right services when an event fires.
+Event testing covers two things separately: that a service emits the right events, and that an Event class invokes the right services when an event fires.
 Testing them independently means you can refactor either side with clear feedback about what changed.

 Testing that a service emits events